top of page

 Unearthed Gold Dragon of the Five Dynasties and Ten Kingdoms — Zhejiang Museum (Photo by Dongmaiying)

-Establishing and Expanding of the Later Zhou Dynasty
+Establishment and Expansion of the Later Zhou Dynasty

 With Guo Wei obtaining more power and military successes, his newly throned king felt threatened.